Basic Low Cost (<RM300) Arduino Autonomous Sumo Robot

 - Attach the claws to the arms and attach those to the shoulder pieces as shown in the first picture.
 Attach the arms to the faux servo pieces, as in the second picture.

 -Find the neck piece in the third picture and attach the C shaped piece (file name neckNoServo.stl) with two screws from the bottom.
-Pull all the wires through that as
+Pull all the wires through that assembly.
+Attach the neck assembly with 4 screws to the base that you have so far.

 -Add the head bottom piece and pull the wires through that try to use the orientation of the wires in the 4th and 5th picture.
 Range sensor wires through the left most hole (robot's right), motor driver wires through the center, and power and ground through the right most hole.
 Attach 4 male to female connectors to you bluetooth module and tape them together if possible.
 It is going to go underneath your Arduino board like in the last picture.
 This is down so it can be unplugged easily when uploading new sketches.